Dominance hierarchy: Context dependency

-Species with egalitarian/non-linear hierarchies
+Species with egalitarian or non-linear hierarchies

 Although many group-living animal species have a hierarchy of some form, some species have more fluid and flexible social groupings, where rank does not need to be rigidly enforced, and low-ranking group members may enjoy a wider degree of social flexibility.
 Some animal societies are "democratic", with low-ranking group members being able to influence which group member is leader and which one is not.
 Sometimes dominant animals must maintain alliances with subordinates and grant them favours to receive their support in order to retain their dominant rank.
 In chimpanzees, the alpha male may need to tolerate lower-ranking group members hovering near fertile females or taking portions of his meals.
 Other examples can include Muriqui monkeys.
 Within their groups, there is abundant food and females will mate promiscuously.
 Because of this, males gain very little in fighting over females, who are, in turn, too large and strong for males to monopolize or control, so males do not appear to form especially prominent ranks between them, with several males mating with the same female in view of each other.
 This type of mating style is also present in manatees, removing their need to engage in serious fighting.
 Among female elephants, leadership roles are not acquired by sheer brute force, but instead through seniority, and other females can collectively show preferences for where the herd can travel.
 In hamadryas baboons, several high-ranking males will share a similar rank, with no single male being an absolute leader.
 Female bats also have a somewhat fluid social structure, in which rank is not strongly enforced.
 Bonobos are matriarchal, yet their social groups are also generally quite flexible, and serious aggression is quite rare between them.
 In olive baboons, certain animals are dominant in certain contexts, but not in others.
 Prime age male olive baboons claim feeding priority, yet baboons of any age or sex can initiate and govern the group's collective movements.